About

 These brioche cinnamon rolls are incredibly soft, buttery and sweet, and packed with so much cinnamon flavor.
 If you like brioche, and you also like cinnamon rolls, this two-in-one combo is going to blow your mind! 😀

-A half eaten cinnamon roll with cream cheese frosting
+A half eaten cinnamon roll with cream cheese frosting, showing the cinnamon filling in the middle.

 Brioche Cinnamon Rolls